haskell-distributed/distributed-process/documentation.md

 In fact, [distributed-process-platform][distributed-process-platform] does not really consider the *task layer* in great detail.
-We provide an API comparable to remote's `Promise` in Control.Distributed.Process.Platform.Async.
+We provide an API comparable to remote's `Promise` in `Control.Distributed.Process.Platform.Async`.
 This API however, is derived from Simon Marlow's [Control.Concurrent.Async][async] package, and is not limited to blocking queries on `Async` handles in the same way.
 Instead our [API][d-p-platform-async] handles both blocking and non-blocking queries, polling